devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-27/assignment.md

 Using blocking file descriptors throughout the code is fine.

+Use `curl`/`wget` for simple functional test.
+For the former you can use the `--http1.0` command line option to issue HTTP 1.0 request.

 Use Apache benchmark `ab(1)` (delivered via the `apache2-utils` package on Ubuntu) with options `-c` and `-n` to verify it works correctly.